 I deeply understand now the trait most typical for Guardians, and many Diplomats, which is to give and give and not take for themselves.
 To take care of everyone else before, if at all, themselves.
-Mothering raised my prolactin levels so I have become much more Guardian-esque in this drive to sacrifice my own needs in favour of my child’s.
+Mothering raised my prolactin levels so I have become much more Guardian like in this drive to sacrifice my own needs in favour of my child’s.

 But I don’t have a Guardian body which is designed to take more pressure.
 So there came a point when my Sensor body, and mind, started letting me know when I was sacrificing too much…

 We all go off track sometimes.
 Your reasons could be anything.
 Kids, work, a move, a relationship.
 It doesn’t matter.
 Whatever the reasons, they are valid for you, so there’s no shame in why or how it happened.

 So how do we get back on track?

 1. Notice your health.